 Welcome to Ratelle PTC

 Welcome to the Sylvie Ratelle STD/HIV Prevention Training Center (Ratelle PTC).
-Since 1995, the Ratelle PTC has been providing cutting-edge training to clinicians and laboratorians in the diagnosis, treatment, and management of STDs and the prevention of HIV.
+Since 1995, the Ratelle PTC has been providing cutting-edge training to practicing clinicians in the diagnosis, treatment, and management of STDs and the prevention of HIV.

 Our course offerings provide opportunities for didactic and experiential training in a number of different formats for the busy health care professional.
 Whether you are a brand new clinician in practice, or a seasoned professional looking to brush up on your STD diagnosis and treatment skills, the Ratelle PTC offers training to meet your needs and schedule.

-The highly anticipated Android version of the 2015 STD Treatment Guidelines mobile app is now available for download.
-The Android version has a great new look and an up-to-date design with the latest version of the Android OS.
-Both the Android and Apple versions now have the ability to receive Push Notifications that can be used to alert the user to new versions of the app or other updates.
-Also, both versions have the ability to share info about the app with colleagues via Facebook, Twitter, email and text.
+Have the 2015 CDC STD Treatment Guidelines always at your fingertips.
+Dowload the app onto your mobile device!
+The Android and Apple versions now have the ability to receive Push Notifications that can be used to alert the user to new versions of the app or other updates.
+Both versions have the ability to share info about the app with colleagues via Facebook, Twitter, email and text.
 Download at 2015 STD Treatment Guidelines

 The National STD Curriculum is a free educational Web site from the University of Washington STD Prevention Training Center and the University of Washington.
 This project is funded by a grant from the Centers for Disease Control and Prevention (CDC).